-2. Executive
+2. Executive Summary

-- 2.1 In light of recent changes to the future growth plans of the City of Lincoln, and in particular, planned urban extensions such as the Western Growth Corridor, a comprehensive Facilities strategy is required to better understand the need for sporting facilities. - 2.2 Sport England as a mandatory consultee on any planning application required for the proposed Western Growth Corridor development, will require this strategy before any consent is considered. - 2.3 The attached Facilities Strategy offers a template to better inform future sports facility decisions.
+- 2.1 In light of recent changes to the future growth plans of the City of Lincoln, and in particular, planned urban extensions such as the Western Growth Corridor, a comprehensive Facilities strategy is required to better understand the need for sporting facilities. - 2.2 The attached Facilities strategy offers a template to better inform future sports facility decisions.
 The tiered approach will ensure that sports facilities are provided equitably throughout the City.